Hormonal pills are possible. Rating of the best contraceptives

 5. They prevent cancer of the ovaries, uterus, and ovarian cysts.

-If a girl decides to take birth control pills, their effect on the body is what else needs to be told.
-So, the main task of these drugs is to block ovulation, that is, to prevent the eggs from leaving the ovaries.
-This makes it impossible for them to be fertilized by spermatozoa, and therefore pregnancy.
+If a girl decides to take birth control pills, their effect on the body is what else needs to be talked about.
+So, the main task of these drugs is to block ovulation, that is, to prevent eggs from leaving the ovaries.
+This makes it impossible for them to be fertilized by sperm, and therefore become pregnant.

 Rules for taking COCs

 How to take birth control pills correctly?
-It is worth saying that these drugs can be mono- and multi-phase.
-However, the way they are received will also differ.
-However, one thing must be said: you should not skip taking the pills, because this can affect the contraceptive property of the prescribed drug (in this case, during sexual intercourse, you will need to use, for example, condoms).
-COCs are taken continuously for twenty-one days, then a break is made for a week (in total, this is 28 days, i.e., the ideal menstrual cycle of a woman).
-At this time, menstruation will come.
+It is worth saying that these drugs can be mono- and multiphase.
+At the same time, the method of taking them will also differ.
+However, one thing must be said: you should not skip taking pills, because this may affect the contraceptive properties of the prescribed drug (in this case, you will need to use, for example, condoms during sexual intercourse).
+COCs are taken continuously for twenty-one days, then a break is taken for a week (in total this is 28 days, i.e. a woman’s ideal menstrual cycle).
+Your period will begin at this time.

-What are good birth control pills in this group of drugs?
+What are the good birth control pills in this group of drugs?

-1. For young ladies who have an irregular sex life and have not yet given birth, it is best to use microdosed drugs.
-Among them, one can single out such funds as "Jess", "Novinet", "Mersilon".
+1. For young women who have an irregular sex life and have not yet given birth, it is best to use microdosed preparations.
+Among them we can highlight such products as “Jess”, “Novinet”, “Mersilon”.
 These are all monophasic drugs.

-2. If the girl has not yet given birth, but leads an active regular sex life, the doctor will most likely prescribe the following drugs to her: Yarina, Janine, Diana-35 or Belluna-35.
+2. If a girl has not given birth yet, but has an active, regular sex life, the doctor will most likely prescribe the following drugs to her: “Yarina”, “Zhanine”, “Diana-35” or “Belluna-35”.
 These are low-dose monophasic drugs.

-3. High-dose drugs can be prescribed to those ladies who, in addition to contraception, these pills must also resolve certain hormonal problems.
-Among such drugs may be "Ovidon", "Trisiston", "Tri-regol".
+3. High-dose medications can be prescribed to those ladies for whom, in addition to contraception, these pills also need to resolve certain hormonal problems.
+Among such drugs may be “Ovidon”, “Triziston”, “Tri-regol”.

-We understand further which birth control pills are best for women to take.
-The next group of attention should be paid to ladies who are representatives of special categories.
-Such drugs can be prescribed to women with certain diseases, including diabetes, hypertension, etc. It is also good to take these birth control pills after 40 years, because they are most effective at that age.
-In addition, they are advised to those women who smoke.
-Young mothers constitute a special group.
-Mini-pills are especially effective during breastfeeding (these pills can be taken without fear immediately after childbirth).
-They are also advised to ladies who are preparing for surgery (in such a situation, taking COCs is contraindicated).
-However, if we compare the drugs of this group with combined oral contraceptives, then the risk of becoming pregnant is slightly higher.
-In addition, taking a mini-pill can cause the development of ovarian cysts or an ectopic pregnancy.
-It is also worth paying special attention to this when choosing.
+Let's look further at which birth control pills are best for women to take.
+Ladies who are representatives of special categories should pay attention to the next group.
+Such drugs can be prescribed to women with certain diseases, including diabetes, hypertension, etc. It is also good to take these birth control pills after 40 years of age, because they are most effective at that age.
+In addition, they are recommended for those women who smoke.
+A special group consists of young mothers.
+Mini-pills are especially effective during breastfeeding (you can safely start taking these pills immediately after birth).
+They are also recommended for ladies who are preparing for surgery (in such a situation, taking COCs is contraindicated).
+However, if you compare drugs in this group with combined oral contraceptives, the risk of getting pregnant is slightly higher.
+In addition, taking a mini-pill can cause the development of ovarian cysts or ectopic pregnancy.
+You should also pay special attention to this when choosing.

 Action

-So, we looked at mini-pills - birth control pills.
-Their effect on the body of a lady will be as follows: a change in the mucous membrane of the uterine cavity (an increase in the viscosity of mucus).
-This will make it difficult for the sperm to penetrate and make it nearly impossible for a fertilized egg to implant.
+So, we looked at the mini-pill - birth control pills.
+Their effect on the woman’s body will be as follows: a change in the mucous membrane of the uterine cavity (increased viscosity of mucus).
+This will make it difficult for sperm to penetrate and make implantation of a fertilized egg almost impossible.

-What should be a good reception?
-Birth control pills in this case should be taken continuously, without even stopping for the duration of menstruation.
-If one pill was missed and less than three hours have passed, you need to take it immediately.
-If more, additional contraceptives should be used for 7 days.
-As for spotting, when taking a mini-pill, menstruation can come unplanned on any day of the cycle.
-This is one of the main disadvantages of taking these medications.
+What should be a competent reception?
+In this case, birth control pills should be taken continuously, even without stopping during menstruation.
+If you missed one pill and less than three hours have passed, you need to take it immediately.
+If it is more, you should use additional contraceptives for 7 days.
+As for spotting, when taking the mini-pill, menstruation may occur unplanned on any day of the cycle.
+This is one of the main inconveniences of taking these medications.

 Representatives

-Which contraceptive pill is better to take from the mini-pill group?
-The doctor will most likely prescribe the following monophasic drugs: "Charosetta", "Microlut", "Lactinet" (intended specifically for nursing mothers) or "Exluton".
+Which birth control pills are best to take from the mini-pill group?
+The doctor will most likely prescribe the following monophasic drugs: Charozetta, Microlut, Laktinet (designed specifically for nursing mothers) or Exluton.

 There is another group of drugs for women who do not want to get pregnant.
-These are emergency contraceptive pills that are not taken regularly, but only in case of unprotected intercourse.
-These may include the following drugs:
+These are emergency contraceptive pills, which are not taken regularly, but only in case of unprotected sexual intercourse.
+These may be the following drugs:

-These drugs should be taken within 5 days of unprotected intercourse.
+These medications should be taken for 5 days after unprotected intercourse.
 Pregnancy does not occur in 60-90%.

 Competent selection

 How to choose the right birth control pills?
-Reviews of doctors suggest that only a specialist should prescribe them.
+Reviews from doctors indicate that they should only be prescribed by a specialist.
 Self-medication often leads to irreversible serious consequences.
-The correct principle of selecting birth control pills for ladies:
+The correct principle for selecting birth control pills for women:

-5. Ultrasound of the pelvis, performed on the fifth or seventh day of the menstrual cycle.
+5. Pelvic ultrasound performed on the fifth to seventh day of the menstrual cycle.

 In this case, the doctor will need to know the age, height and weight of the patient, as well as the presence of underlying diseases.
 The doctor will require the following information:

-All these nuances are needed to determine the phenotype of a woman, on the basis of which certain oral contraceptives can also be prescribed.
+All these nuances are needed to determine a woman’s phenotype, on the basis of which the use of certain oral contraceptives can also be prescribed.

 About phenotypes

 Can women take birth control pills if they are not prescribed by a doctor?
 Highly not recommended.
-However, with the independent selection of such contraceptives, a lady can try to independently determine her phenotype:
+However, when independently selecting such contraceptives, a woman can try to independently determine her phenotype:

 1. Estrogen type of women.
-These are short, very feminine ladies with large breasts, whose skin and hair are prone to dryness, abundant discharge, menstruation itself lasts more than five days, the cycle is more than 28 days.
-The main symptom of PMS is nervousness.
+These are short, very feminine ladies with large breasts, whose skin and hair are prone to dryness, discharge is abundant, menstruation itself lasts more than five days, the cycle is more than 28 days.
+The main symptom of PMS: nervousness.
 In this case, you can take the following drugs: Microgenon, Regividon.

-2. balanced type.
-These are ladies of medium height, feminine, breasts are moderately developed.
+2. Balanced type.
+These are ladies of average height, feminine, with moderately developed breasts.
 Skin and hair are normal.
 The discharge is moderate, menstruation lasts five days, and the cycle is 28 days.
-PMS is practically non-existent.
+PMS is practically absent.
 In this case, the doctor may prescribe the following drugs: Novinet, Regulon, Mercilon.

-3. progesterone type.
-These are tall thin girls of a boyish type.
-The skin and hair are most often oily, the discharge is scanty.
-Menstruation lasts less than five days, cycle less than 28 days.
+3. Progesterone type.
+These are tall, thin, boyish girls.
+The skin and hair are most often oily, and the discharge is scanty.
+Menstruation lasts less than five days, the cycle is less than 28 days.
 During PMS, women are prone to depression.
-In this case, it is best to take funds such as Diane-35, Janine, Jess, Yarina.
+In this case, it is best to take such products as “Diane-35”, “Janine”, “Jess”, “Yarina”.

 What to pay attention to

-Is it possible to drink birth control pills if a woman observes certain side effects?
-It's best not to.
-With the following symptoms, you should immediately stop taking the prescribed oral contraceptives:
+Can I take birth control pills if a woman experiences certain side effects?
+It's best not to do this.
+If you experience the following symptoms, you should immediately stop taking the prescribed oral contraceptives:

 1. Skin itching or rash.